 - Your child may qualify for naturalization if you are a U.S. citizen, the child was born outside the U.S., the child is currently residing outside the U.S., and all other eligibility requirements are met.

-- The U.S. Citizenship and Immigration Services (USCIS) also requires that applicants for naturalization must be:
+- The U.S. Citizenship and Immigration Services (USCIS) also requires that individuals applying for naturalization are:

-- Resident and physically present in the United States for at least five years at the time of application
+- Residents and physically present in the United States for at least five years at the time of application

-The residency requirement has some exceptions for time outside the country.
+There are several exceptions of the residency requirement if there was time spent outside the country.
 You may also qualify through other paths to naturalization if you do not qualify through the paths described above.

 Note: You may already be a U.S. citizen and not need to apply for naturalization if your biological or adoptive parent(s) became a U.S. citizen before you reached the age of 18.

 Immigration Attorneys at the SGM Law Group PLLC are experienced in complex Naturalization cases.
 We take great care to ensure that your Naturalization application and supporting documentation are prepared accurately and filed with USCIS in a timely and efficient manner.
 We will also coach you through test and interview preparation to ensure the best outcome in your U.S. Citizenship journey.
 Contact us for a free immigration consultation to determine if you are eligible for Naturalization.
 Please fill out the consultation form the top right side of this page or call us at 1-877-811-3541 for immediate assistance.